Jemulcrone/data-and-gis-analyst-portfolio/quirky-craftopia-tableau/ReadMe.md

 ## My Favorite Part of this Project:

-Making a live dashboard was exciting and it's fun to check when I return from helping at the Farmer's Market to automatically get a sense of the week's sales.
-I'm looking forward to exploring automation by adding data scraping for weather to the board.
+Making a live dashboard was exciting!
+It's fun to check updates when I return from helping at the market to instantly get a sense of the week's sales.
+I'm looking forward to expanding the project automation by adding data scraping for weather to the dashboard.
 It was satisfying to produce results that directly impacted my friend's business decisions.
-I liked exploring Tableau's graphing and organization options and am a fan of the interface.
+I liked exploring Tableau's graphing and organization options and became a fan of the interface.

 ### Languages and Visualization Software: